Winston Reid: New Zealand

 Following the retirement of Ryan Nelsen from international football in 2013, Reid was named captain of the All Whites.
 His first match as captain came on 22 March 2013 against New Caledonia and set up a goal for Tommy Smith, who scored the winning goal, in a 2–1 win.
 Later in the same year on 7 November 2013, Reid was ruled out of the All Whites' FIFA World Cup playoff against Mexico, not only leaving a void on defence, but also with his successor as captain uncertain.
 It was not until on 9 September 2014 when he made his first appearance for the national side in almost a year, as they lost 3–1 against Uzbekistan.
 Reid made his only national side appearance a year later on 7 September 2015 against Myanmar, helping the side draw 1–1.

 It was not until on 9 October 2016 when Reid made another national side appearance a year later against Mexico, which saw them lose 2–1.
 However, he missed a year from the national side once again, including missing out in the FIFA Confederations Cup in Russia.
 It was not until October 2017 when Reid was called up to the national side.
 He started the whole game against Japan on 6 October 2017, as they lost 2–1.
 The following month, Reid played in both legs against Peru, the world's 10th ranked team at the time, for a place at the 2018 FIFA World Cup in Russia, as New Zealand lost 2–0 on aggregate.
 After a two-year absence from the national side, he was called up to the national side in November.
 Reid made his first national side appearance in two years, coming against Republic of Ireland, where he captained and played 45 minutes before being substituted, as they lost 3–1.
 In July 2021, Reid was confirmed as a member of the New Zealand team at the 2020 Summer Olympics in Tokyo.

-In August 2022, Reid announced his international retirement with the home-and away series against Australia being his final games.
-He played his final match on 25 September at Eden Park.
+In August 2022, Reid announced his international retirement after the conclusion of the home-and away series matches against Australia.
+He played his final match for New Zealand on 25 September against the latter at Eden Park.
+He then officially retired from international football after.

 Personal life

-In addition to speaking English, Reid is fluent in Danish.
-In July 2015, Reid became a first time father when his wife, Yana, gave birth to twins, Ariana and Damien.
+In addition to his native English, Reid is fluent in speaking Danish.
+In July 2015, Reid became a father for the first time when his wife, Yana, gave birth to twins, Ariana, a girl, and Damien, a boy.

-In August 2015, Reid launched a footballing scholarship at Scots College, which were won by Sarpreet Singh and Max Mata.
+In August 2015, Reid launched a footballing scholarship at Scots College, which were won by now-New Zealand footballers Sarpreet Singh and Max Mata.

-As of August 2022, Reid and his family are based in Dubai.
+As of August 2022, Reid and his family are based in and reside at Dubai, United Arab Emirates.